VIDEOS + tutorials

 Our happiness, emotional wellbeing, mental tenacity, and ability to take care of ourselves and our families relies upon the strength and durability of our physical bodies.
 Exercise should not be viewed as an option.
 In order to prevent chronic illnesses, debilitating injuries, and even neurological disorders, we need to stay physically active.

-HISTORY of indigenous fitness
+HISTORY of indigenous movement

 Historical reports from Euro-americans tell us about the physiques and appearances of our ancestors.
 They were eating unprocessed foods and living very active lifestyles,so they looked different from how many of us look today.
 Even the world's most notorious colonial explorer, Christopher Columbus, acknowledged the evident strength of the Native people he first met.
 In the year 1492, when Columbus initially encountered the Guanahani in San Salvadore, he wrote in his diary: “They are very well formed, with handsome bodies and good faces.”
 The following day he wrote, “All alike have very straight legs and no belly but are very well formed.”